Medicine and Research Faculty

 Arik V. Marcell, MD, MPH

-Dr. Marcell is an Associate Professor with a primary appointment in the Johns Hopkins School of Medicine Department of Pediatrics and a joint appointment in the Bloomberg School of Public Health Department of Population, Family and Reproductive Health.
+Dr. Marcell is a Professor with a primary appointment in the Johns Hopkins School of Medicine Department of Pediatrics and a joint appointment in the Bloomberg School of Public Health Department of Population, Family and Reproductive Health.
 He is a pediatrician and adolescent medicine specialist and provides primary and subspecialty consultation services at the Center for Adolescent and Young Adult Health at Johns Hopkins Harriet Lane Clinic and subspecialty consultation services in the Johns Hopkins Children’s Hospital.
 He is the Director of Adolescent Clinical Services at the Harriet Lane Clinic and has directed Title X program since 2003, a federal program designed to increase access family planning services to uninsured, underinsured and confidential seeking adolescents and young adults.

 A major focus of Dr. Marcell’s research is on improving adolescent sexual and reproductive health and access to care, especially for male adolescents and young adults and he uses a variety of research strategies to examine this from patient and provider perspectives.
 He conducts interdisciplinary research that integrates behavioral science, health services research, and public health practice.
 He conducts community- and clinic-based intervention research using mixed-methods approaches.
 Dr. Marcell just completed serving as primary investigator on a CDC-funded project to train youth-serving professionals on a clinical guide to engage young males in sexual and reproductive healthcare services.
 He also served as the primary investigator on an Office of Population Affairs project to integrate HIV testing in the Title X-funded Harriet Lane Clinic.
 He is currently funded by an NICHD R21 award to examine the feasibility, acceptability, and preliminary efficacy of a text-messaging program (text4FATHER) to share with expectant lower income fathers during their partner's pregnancy through early infancy.
 He directs www.Y2CONNECT.org, a comprehensive youth resource guide for Baltimore City that was also replicated for use by Boston Public Schools.
 He recently led the first men’s health updates to the nation’s Title X Clinical Guidelines, using an evidence-informed approach that was published by the Office of Population Affairs and the Centers for Disease Control and Prevention in the 2014 Morbidity and Mortality Weekly Report entitled Providing Quality Family Planning Services.
 His efforts have ensured the inclusion of men in this national guidance.